 £16m investment will create new 5G Hub partnership linking three universities’ test beds

-The University of Surrey is one of three sites in the UK which will be linked up via 5G test beds for the first time, thanks to £16m investment from the Government.
+The University of Surrey is one of three sites in the UK which will be linked up via 5G testbeds for the first time, thanks to £16m investment from the Government.
+The funding, announced by Minister for Digital Matt Hancock today, will bring the three leading universities together for the development of the world’s first trials of end-to-end 5G system

 The investment will fund leading edge technological developments at each of the three universities, linking all three sites through cutting edge design and research, and will see all three work in partnership to keep the UK at the forefront of 5G technology development.